 - 230 g plain gluten free flour mix I used GFA Blend A – see NOTES

 - 1 tsp fine sea salt

-- 120 g unsalted butter (or pure sunflower spread) chilled and cut into small cubes
+- 120 g unsalted butter (or dairy free block alternative) chilled and cut into small cubes

 - 1 large egg UK large (well beaten)